You can map derived or nested objects (even recursively) by reusing existing maps to keep your code DRY.

 }

 LimitedProductDto?
-IMergeMap<LimitedProduct, LimitedProductDto>.Map(LimitedProduct? source, LimitedProductDto?, MappingContext context){
+IMergeMap<LimitedProduct, LimitedProductDto>.Map(LimitedProduct? source, LimitedProductDto? destination, MappingContext context){

 // Needed to prevent constructing ProductDto in parent map